Scoring Your Credit – How’s Your FICO® Score?

 These factors are weighted differently depending on the scoring model, but together they result in a score that typically ranges from 300 to 800.
 Higher scores indicate lower perceived risk.

-Most homebuyers in Seattle and surrounding areas today have credit scores above 620, though minimum requirements vary by loan program and lender.
+Most homebuyers in Seattle and surrounding areas today have credit profiles that meet minimum lender requirements, though standards vary by loan program and lender.

 Why Credit Scores Affect Mortgage Rates in Washington